carbon-language/carbon-lang/docs/design/README.md

-Where possible, we will also try to provide implementations of Carbon's standard library container _interfaces_ for the relevant C++ container types so that they can be directly used with generic Carbon code.
-This should allow generic code in Carbon to work seamlessly with both Carbon and C++ containers without performance loss or constraining the Carbon container implementations.
+Where possible, we will also try to provide implementations of Carbon's standard library container _interfaces_ for the relevant C++ container types so that they can be directly used with checked-generic Carbon code.
+This should allow checked-generic code in Carbon to work seamlessly with both Carbon and C++ containers without performance loss or constraining the Carbon container implementations.
 In the other direction, Carbon containers will satisfy C++ container requirements, so templated C++ code can operate directly on Carbon containers as well.

 ### Inheritance